artnc/personal-website/src/blog/_posts/2012-07-09-calculator.md

 Coding on a calculator is funny business.
 It's like writing and optimizing assembly by hand in a language that has nowhere near the performance of real assembly.
 Some fun facts about TI-BASIC:

 - Source code is very non-ASCII and has no indentation or braces.
 All keywords and standard library functions are single tokens that must be selected from menus.
-The screen size is 8x16 characters, so get used to scrolling.
+The screen size is 16x8 characters, so get used to scrolling.

 - Numeric variable names can be any English letter or &theta;.
 Who needs more than 27 anyway?
 Additionally, ten string variables are available.

 - All variables are globally scoped.
 Or rather, "universally" scoped---they're shared among all TI-BASIC programs on the calculator.

-- Closing quotes, parentheses, and brackets are optional.
+- Closing quotes, parentheses, and brackets are optional and idiomatically omitted to save disk space.

 - Procedural only.
 The closest thing to a subroutine involves setting a flag variable and having the program call itself.